nopnop2002/esp-idf-mqtt-broker/README.md

 ## Using MDNS hostname
 You can use the MDNS hostname instead of the IP address.
 - esp-idf V4.3 or earlier
- You need to change the mDNS strict mode according to [this](https://github.com/espressif/esp-idf/issues/6190) instruction.
+ You will need to manually change the mDNS strict mode according to [this](https://github.com/espressif/esp-idf/issues/6190) instruction.
 - esp-idf V4,4 or later
  If you set CONFIG_MDNS_STRICT_MODE = y in sdkconfig.default, the firmware will be built with MDNS_STRICT_MODE = 1.